ldstep/ldstephensnet/content/notes.md

 ---

+March 30, 2025, at 2:27:32 PM

+File over app workflow

+Drafts > save file to folder > index in Devonthink

+---

 March 25, 2025, at 1:56:45 PM

 The rapid pace of AI developments is overwhelming, with new changes emerging almost daily.
 It’s simply impossible to keep up with them.